 - Selecting the location you wish to import the server

-- Choose the configuration, the 1CPU and 1GB simple plan works fine
+- Choose the configuration, the 1CPU and 1GB General Purpose plan works fine

 - Add a second storage disk by clicking the Add a new device button and choose the size, it can be scaled up later